 Microwave acorn squash is a real treat and you can make it in less than 20 minutes.
 Acorn squash is microwaved, topped with brown sugar butter sauce, then broiled to perfection.
+Your result is flavorful and tender.

 Quick Acorn Squash Recipe